SingleValue

 Use cases

-expects a single value as an input.
-This value needs to be
+The SingleValue expects a single value as an input.
+You must pass this value

 Change the size of the SingleValue